sirasayyour2006/ecommerce-analytics-IDS-internship-M-Sayour/docs/insights_summary.md

 1. Downloaded the Olist E-commerce dataset using the Kaggle API.
 2. Cleaned and transformed the required datasets using Python and Pandas.
 3. Loaded processed datasets into SQLite staging tables.
-4. Built a star schema using SQL.
+4. Built a SQL star schema.
-5. Created Power BI dashboards using the analytics-ready model.
+5. Connected Power BI to the SQL model.
-6. Developed business insights and recommendations based on dashboard results.
+6. Built executive dashboards and extracted business insights.

-The final Power BI model used the following tables:
+The final dashboard uses the following analytics tables:

 - `fact_orders`
 - `dim_customers`